vaadin-for-grails/vaadin7-plugin/README.md

 ### Switching between Views and UIs

-Simply call `Vaadin.enter(view: "simple")` to switch the view in the current UI.
-If you'd like to jump into a different UI, call `Vaadin.enter(ui: "users", view: "list")`.
+Simply call `Vaadin.enter(fragment: "simple")` to switch the view in the current UI.
+If you'd like to jump into a different UI, call `Vaadin.enter(path: "/other", fragment: "list")`.

 What about Parameters?
-Append a map: `Vaadin.enter(view: "simple", params: [foo: "bar"])`.
+Append a map: `Vaadin.enter(fragment: "simple", params: [foo: "bar"])`.

 ## Embedding UIs in GSPs
 Add the following line to your GSP